 Most 100 level exams will be kept in Susan Miller’s office (Physics building Rm.
 C-136) for the entire quarter.
 Exams will be kept on the shelves, unless students mark them for private pick up, in which case they will be kept in Susan’s desk.
 Students will need to show a photo ID to pick up their exams.
 Exams will remain on the shelves for pick up 2 weeks into the following quarter, and then will be boxed up to be disposed.

 4. Where is my classroom?

-EXAMS - There are three regularly-scheduled midterm exams this quarter.
-Students who must miss an exam due to illness (or any other reason) shall receive a grade of Zero for that exam.
-However, the lowest midterm exam grade is in any case dropped; only the best two midterm exam scores are used to compute the “midterm exam score” applied to the final course grade.
+EXAMS - There are 2 midterm exams this quarter.
+Students who must miss a midterm exam due to illness (or any other reason) shall receive a grade of Zero for that exam.
+Your exam grade will be based on:

 LABS - There is an opportunity to attend make-up lab sessions during the last week of classes.
 Students can also attend a different lab session during the same week with permission of both their usual lab TA and the TA for the “make-up” session.
 Students may make-up only one lab during the last week of classes unless they receive special permission from the lab professor.
 Make-ups of computer work are at the discretion of the lab professor.
 More specific details for each lab course can be found on the lab professor’s web page.

 TUTORIALS - Tutorials cannot be made up.
 Students can attend a different tutorial session during the same week with permission of both their usual tutorial TA and the TA for the “makeup” session.